In The Social Animal, author Elliot Aronson provides an overview of social psychology.

 Aronson says that sex and violence can hog all the attention to themselves and overshadow the product.

-My Note: fair enough, but can overshadow the product is not a final indictment.
-That’s not say, indeed, that sex and violence cannot be deployed effectively to sell.
+fair enough, but can overshadow the product is not a final indictment.
+That’s not to say, indeed, that sex and violence cannot be deployed effectively to sell.

 Violence to Attract Attention